zurfyx/memories/README.md

 Serve the built project yourself or upload the `dist/` project onto the Firebase hosting.

 Either if you are serving the project yourself or uploading it onto the Firebase hosting, you do need to modify the `.firebaserc` file to match the name of your own Firebase project.
-That is because the database rules do still have to be uploaded to Firebase (unless you are doing this process manually by copy-pasting the contents in `firebase/database.rules.json`).
+That is because the database and storage rules do still have to be uploaded to Firebase (unless you are doing this process manually by copy-pasting the contents in `firebase/database.rules.json`).

 To have everything uploaded inside Firebase, install Firebase Tools first.